Baltic Sea: Hydrography

 The difference between the outflow and the inflow comes entirely from fresh water.
 More than 250 streams drain a basin of about 1600000 km2, contributing a volume of 660 km3 per year to the Baltic.
 They include the major rivers of north Europe, such as the Oder, the Vistula, the Neman, the Daugava and the Neva.
 Additional fresh water comes from the difference of precipitation less evaporation, which is positive.

-An important source of salty water is infrequent inflows of North Sea water into the Baltic.
-Such inflows, important to the Baltic ecosystem because of the oxygen they transport into the Baltic deeps, used to happen regularly until the 1980s.
-In recent decades, they have become less frequent.
-The latest four occurred in 1983, 1993, 2003, and 2014 suggesting a new inter-inflow period of about ten years.
+An important source of salty water is infrequent inflows (also known as major Baltic inflows or MBIs) of North Sea water into the Baltic.
+Such inflows, important to the Baltic ecosystem because of the oxygen they transport into the Baltic deeps, happen on average once per year, but large pulses that can replace the anoxic deep water in the Gotland Deep occur about once in ten years.
+Previously, it was believed that the frequency of MBIs had declined since 1980, but recent studies have challenged this view and no longer display a clear change in the frequency or intensity of saline inflows.
+Instead, a decadal variability in the intensities of MBIs is observed with a main period of approximately 30 years.

 The water level is generally far more dependent on the regional wind situation than on tidal effects.
 However, tidal currents occur in narrow passages in the western parts of the Baltic Sea.
 Tides can reach 17 to 19 cm in the Gulf of Finland.